Kostis Maraveyas: Biography

 Maraveyas began his musical career in Italy where he studied Statistics and Mathematics at the University of Bari, as well as piano, harmony, counterpoint and fugue at the Conservatory Niccolò Piccini of Bari.
 While there, he played with groups such as Yamas and X Darawish ("Una ratsa mia fatsa" ed.
-Il manifesto 1998), which combined a variety of languages and musical styles.
+Il manifesto 1998), which combined various languages and musical styles.
 His music combines Mediterranean and Balkan elements, colorful arrangements and jazz and bossa nova influences.

 Maraveyas returned to Greece in 2001 as a solo artist.
-In 2003, he released his solo debut "Radiopiratis" (FM Records 2003), which signaled the arrival of a new exciting talent in the Greek music scene.
-His second album "Maraveyas Ilegal" (Cantini 2007) came out in 2007 to enthusiastic reviews and audiences.
-His third release was "Welcome To Greece" (EMI 2009) and his most recent release is "Lola" (EMI 2012).
-He's been touring regularly with his live band in Greece and other European countries, such as United Kingdom, Germany, Austria, France, Netherlands, Italy and Belgium.
+In 2003, he released his solo debut "Radiopiratis" (FM Records 2003).
+His second album "Maraveyas Ilegal" (Cantini 2007) came out in 2007 to positive reviews.
+His third release was "Welcome To Greece" (EMI 2009) and his fourth was "Lola" (EMI 2012).
+He has toured regularly with his live band in Greece and other European countries, such as United Kingdom, Germany, Austria, France, Netherlands, Italy and Belgium.
 Maraveyas Ilegál's live shows in Greece are often sold out.